Welcome, APTLII 2017 Applicants!

 Language Immersion Institute

 The UW-Madison Arabic, Persian, and Turkish Language Immersion Institute (APTLII) is a residential summer language immersion program for undergraduates, graduate students, and professionals.
 Courses are offered for academic credit at the beginner, intermediate, and advanced levels (depending on sufficient enrollment).
 Students commit to using their target language as their only means of communication for the entire summer - in class, in their shared living space on campus, at meals, and at co-curricular activities that combine to create a language immersion experience.

-Each language class is equivalent to two semesters of study, with full academic year credit.
+Each 8-week language class is equivalent to two semesters of study, with full academic year credit.
 Instruction is given in small groups taught by native speakers and experienced language teachers.
 The classes are intensive, involving a minimum of 4.5 hours contact hours Mondays through Fridays, plus extra hours for homework.